laszewsk/mlcommons/benchmarks/cloudmask/experiments/rivanna/README.md

 To find out the status you can do the following commands.
-The first looks up the job by the id, the second will list all jobs you submitted. if you just have one job it will return just that one job. `make status` is a shortcut to see all jobs of a user
+The first looks up the job by the id, the second will list all jobs you submitted. if you just have one job it will return just that one job. `make status` is a shortcut to see all jobs of a user.

 ```bash
 make status